Skip to content

 • Config objects polluted the default collection namespace.

-• The naming scheme was fragile -- the regex to parse domain ID, language code, and config name out of a flat string was error-prone.
+• The naming scheme was fragile -- the regex to parse domain ID and config name out of a flat string was error-prone.

 • No integration with Drupal's ConfigFactoryOverrideInterface -- the override mechanism was entirely custom.